Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 Natural wool is the fiber obtained from sheep and other animals.
 For example cashmere and the mohair of goats, Qiviut of muskoxen, angora of rabbits, and Camelid wool.
-Sheep wool is the most preferred because it has important physical properties distinguish it from camel hair, goat hair, and others.
+Sheep wool is the most preferred because it has important physical properties that distinguish it from camel hair, goat hair, and others.

 The wool is consists of protein with a low proportion of fat.
 So it is quite different from cotton which is mainly cellulose.